 Triumph of Chastity

-A very important particularity of the Visconti di Modrone is that it has 6 court cards in every suit, 3 male figures and 3 female figures.
-The Mamluk cards had only three male characters for the court, that were translated in a King, a Knight and his Squire.
-On the Visconti de Modrone were added three female characters, a Queen, a Lady riding a horse and a servant.
-Filippo Maria Visconti (if he was the driving force behind the deck, as I believe) was maybe the first figure in European history, who expressed himself so clearly for the parity of sex.
+An important particularity of the Visconti di Modrone is, that it has 6 court cards in every suit, 3 male figures and 3 female figures.
+The Mamlûk cards had only three male characters for the court, that were translated in a King, a Knight and his Squire.
+On the Visconti de Modrone, three female characters were added, a Queen, a Lady riding a horse and a servant.
+Filippo Maria Visconti (if he was the driving force behind the deck), was maybe the first figure in European history, who expressed himself so clearly for the parity of sex.

-Except for the suit symbols being the same, every court card within the same suit was wearing exactly the same heraldic symbols on his clothes.
-The Dove and Sun Symbol related to Gian Galeazzo Visconti appears on the suit of Coins.
-The Piumai related to Filippo Maria Visconti himself appears on the suit of Cups.
-Many blossoms on a dress, that might have been related to related to Bianca Maria Visconti appears on the suit of Swords.
-Finally the fountain of life, a symbol used by Francesco Sforza appears on the suit of Batons.
+Except for the suit symbols being the same, every court figure within the same suit was having the same heraldic symbols on its clothes.
+The Dove and Sun, Symbols related to Gian Galeazzo Visconti, appear on the suit of Coins.
+The Piumai related to Filippo Maria Visconti himself, appears on the suit of Cups.
+Many blossoms on a dress, that might have been related to Bianca Maria Visconti, appear on the suit of Swords.
+Finally, the fountain of life, a symbol used by Francesco Sforza, appears on the suit of Batons.
 All these heraldic symbols are of no use for playing the Trionfi game, but they are important to understand where and when the game was made.
-Here they reinforce the marriage between members of the Visconti and the Sforza families.
+Here, they are symbols for the marriage between members of the Visconti and the Sforza families.

-Also the suit of Swords has a surprising feature.
+Also, the suit of Swords has a surprising feature.
 On the Ace of Swords, a hand is holding his sword upwards in the air.
-Remark that this hand is hardly visible on reproduction of the deck made by Stuart Kaplan and commercialized by US Games Systems.
+Remark that this hand is hardly visible on the reproduction of the deck made by Stuart Kaplan and commercialized by US Games Systems.
 The card is almost always illustrated upside down (even on the site of the Beinecke Library, where the original card is conserved), with the sword pointing downwards.
-In the reproduction of the card here at the right side, I reinforced this hand with some additional coloring.
-The card now reminds us strangly to the one of Swords on the Marseille Tarot, altough the position of the hand is mirrored (more about this mirroring in the section about the Marseille Tarot).
+In the reproduction of thi card, here on the right side, I reinforced this hand with some additional coloring.
+The card now reminds us strangely of the one of Swords on the Marseille Tarot, although the position of the hand is mirrored (more about this mirroring in the section about the Marseille Tarot).

-The pip cards of the two known decks commisioned by the Duke of Milan, Filippo Maria Visconti are particularly beautiful.
-There where the court and trump cards have gold hammered backgrounds, the pip cards have silver hammered backgrounds.
-All pipcards make extensively use of gold and azure, considered in that time as royal colors.
+The pip cards of the two known decks commissioned by the Duke of Milan, Filippo Maria Visconti, are particularly beautiful.
+There were the court and trump cards have gold hammered backgrounds, the pip cards have silver hammered backgrounds.
+All pip cards make extensively use of gold and azure, considered in that time as royal colors.